morganthomas/winning-arguments/winning-arguments.md

 In sentence 1, "reason" looks like a noun, a kind of special substance contained somehow in Euclid's proof.
 In sentence 2, "reason" occurs in a verb form, denoting some kind of activity of Euclid.
 In sentence 3, "reason" occurs again in a verb form, but now apparently denoting some kind of activity or potency of Euclid's proof.
 In sentence 4, "reason" occurs as a noun, now seeming to denote an area of study or expertise.
 In sentence 5, "reason" occurs as a plural noun, now referring to motivations, justifications, and/or rationalizations that Euclid presumably had for his choice to pursue math.

 "Reason" is a versatile term that can be used in many different ways.
-There is probably some common theme flowing through these different usages: some common thread between the rational substance contained in Euclid's proof, and the rational activity of Euclid, and the rational activity or potency of Euclid's proof, and Euclid's mastery of reason, and perhaps even Euclid's reasons for doing math.
+There is some common theme flowing through these different usages: some common thread between the rational substance contained in Euclid's proof, and the rational activity of Euclid, and the rational activity or potency of Euclid's proof, and Euclid's mastery of reason, and perhaps even Euclid's reasons for doing math.

 ## Logic